-The nominated governor for child protection at the school is Katie Brettell.
+The nominated governor for child protection at the school is Mrs Katie Brettell

-The nominated governor is responsible for liaising with the Head Teacher/Principal and Designated Safeguarding Lead over all matters regarding child protection issues.
-The role is strategic rather than operational; they will not be involved in concerns about individual children.
+The nominated governor is responsible for liaising with the Head Teacher and DSL over all matters regarding child protection issues.
+The role is strategic rather than operational; they will not be involved in concerns about individual children/young people.

-Please see Appendix Two for more information on the roles and responsibilities and of the Governing board.
+Please see Appendix Two for more information on the roles and responsibilities and of the Governing Board.